Misala Pramenković: Early years (2010–20)

-Serbia organized the first direct elections for the country's national minority councils in 2010.
+Serbia organized the first direct elections for its national minority councils in 2010.
 Pramenković was elected to the Bosniak National Council that year on the electoral list of Chief Mufti Muamer Zukorlić's Bosniak Cultural Community, which won seventeen mandates, as against thirteen for the Bosniak List led by Sulejman Ugljanin and five for the Bosniak Renaissance list of Rasim Ljajić.
 These results were extremely contentious, and the legitimacy of the Bosniak Cultural Community's victory was contested by both the Serbian government and Ugljanin's party.
-The council's responsibilities were officially suspended soon after the election, although Zukorlić's group continued to oversee what it described as council meetings in defiance of the government's decision.
+Zukorlić's group held a constituent session for the council on 7 July 2010, which was also attended by two delegates from Bosniak Renaissance.
+This iteration of the council continued to meet afterward but was not recognized by the Serbian government.

-Pramenković became a member of the Bosniak Democratic Union of Sandžak (Bošnjačka demokratska zajednica Sandžaka, BDZ Sandžak) on its formation in 2013.
-The BDZ Sandžak contested the 2014 Serbian parliamentary election on the Liberal Democratic Party's electoral list, and Pramenković was included in the 123rd position.
+Pramenković became a member of the Bosniak Democratic Union of Sandžak (BDZ Sandžak) on its formation in 2013.
+The BDZ Sandžak contested the 2014 Serbian parliamentary election on the Liberal Democratic Party's electoral list, and Pramenković received the 123rd position.
 The list did not cross the electoral threshold for assembly representation.

-A new election was organized for the Bosniak National Council in 2014, and Pramenković received the sixth position on Zukorlić's For Bosniaks, Sandžak and the Mufti list.
+The Serbian government organized a new election for the Bosniak National Council in 2014, and Pramenković received the sixth position on Zukorlić's For Bosniaks, Sandžak and the Mufti list.
 The only other list to appear on the ballot was Ugljanin's For Bosniak Unity.
 Ugljanin's list won the election, nineteen seats to sixteen.
 Zukorlić's group initially raised concerns about electoral fraud but ultimately accepted the results, and Pramenković served as a member of the opposition.

 Pramenković appeared in the third position on the BDZ Sandžak's list in the 2016 Serbian parliamentary election and narrowly missed election when the list won two seats.
 She also received the third position on the party's list for the Novi Pazar city assembly in the concurrent 2016 Serbian local elections and was elected when the list won ten seats.
-The BDZ Sandžak was restructured as the Justice and Reconciliation Party in 2017, and she became a member of the new party.
+The BDZ Sandžak was restructured as the Justice and Reconciliation Party (SPP) in 2017, and she became a member of the new party.

-Pramenković was promoted to the third position on the Mufti's list for the 2018 Bosniak National Council election and was re-elected when the list won thirteen seats.
+Pramenković was promoted to the third position on Zukorlić's list for the 2018 Bosniak National Council election and was re-elected when the list won thirteen seats.
 As in 2014, Zukorlić's list was narrowly defeated by Ugljanin's.
-Following the election, Ugljanin's group formed a coalition with a third list aligned with Ljajić, and the Zukorlić faction remained in opposition.
+After the election, the parties of Ugljanin and Rasim Ljajić formed a coalition leadership, and Zukorlić's followers remained in opposition.